 Zoom is a video conferencing tool that allows users to speak with others in different locations by streaming audio and video.
-The tool is accessible from a computer or a smartphone, and it is possible to invite non-Georgetown affiliated people to join the virtual meeting.
+The tool is accessible from a computer, a smartphone or tablet, and is fully integrated into Canvas.
+You can also invite non-Georgetown affiliated people to join the virtual meeting.
 The Zoom interface includes a variety of features such as chat, screen sharing, annotation tools, and breakout rooms to enhance communication, as well as the option to record.

 Zoom provides an online platform for faculty to facilitate interactive online meetings or course sessions.
 Faculty often use Zoom for instructional continuity in face-to-face courses during disruptive weather and to host synchronous (live) sessions in fully online courses.
 The screen sharing and on-screen chat functions help to keep students engaged in a conversation and in the course content.